WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/dids-in-dpki.md

 **So whether or not _ALL_ DIDs are human-readable is irrelevant to DPKI — In DPKI, DIDs Are Human-readable.**

-In other worsd, identifiers in DPKI have these properties:
+In other words, identifiers in DPKI have these properties:

 - They exist in a namespace secured through decentralized consensus, e.g. a blockchain (see also, [DCS Theorem](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/final-documents/dcs-theorem/The-DCS-Theorem.pdf))
 - They are human-readable